ballerina-platform/ballerina-distribution/examples/grpc-client-bearer-token-auth/grpc_client_bearer_token_auth.md

    ::: code grpc_client_bearer_token_auth.bal :::

-You can refer to the [gRPC client - Simple RPC](/learn/by-example/grpc-client-simple/) to implement the client used here.
+Setting up the client is the same as setting up the simple RPC client with additional configurations.
+For information on implementing the client, see [gRPC client - Simple RPC](/learn/by-example/grpc-client-simple/).

 ## Prerequisites
 - Run a sample secured service with bearer token authentication.